ryuheiyokokawa/corona-grapher/README.md

 No tests either.
 I'm probably going to re-write the input code.

 ## Data isn't being loaded into my DB
-Sometimes the John's Hopkins folks change the data structure so if it stops running right, it might be that.
+Sometimes the Johns Hopkins folks change the data structure so if it stops running right, it might be that.
 Or you need to check your .env config.

 ## Why did you use Adonis and not Express
 I like Laravel.
 But I like Node.js better than PHP.